EllaBrands/stanDev/Longer-Term-To-Do-List.md

 We need to gather up all the backward-compatiblity breaking interface changes and do them at once as a Stan 3 rollout.

+#### C++11 Migration

+We really want to move to using C++11 for both code cleanliness and efficiency, but we're held up by CRAN and I believe by Python 2.x.

 #### Command Refactor

 This is required to take pressure off the interfaces and provide more uniformity.
 We're being held up in basic design w.r.t. how much C++ we want to expose in the form of callbacks and how flat vs. hierarchical to make the commands.